 - Conclusion: Don’t just trail off when describing yourself – end strong with a preview of your response to “why this company” by adding how you fit with their mission.

 Prepare the questions you will ask at the end of the interview, as well.
-We’ve compiled the 10 best questions to ask, which you can use as a jumping off point.
+We’ve compiled the 10 best questions to ask in a product design interview, which you can use as a jumping off point.

 Step 6: Negotiate and keep a good impression

 Negotiation actually starts from the first interaction you have with the company.
 Usually, this is filling out an application or speaking to a recruiter on the phone screen.
 If they ask for a salary or range, tell them you want to do more research or write “Negotiable, within reason.”
 In addition, everything you say and do throughout all of your interviews are a part of your negotiation, so make sure you are careful.